Libra (DC Comics): Fictional character biography

 Libra's backstory is given in Final Crisis: Secret Files #1.
-He was born Justin Ballantine and lost his mother at the age of eight due to an alcoholic pharmacist mismeasuring medicine his mother needed.
+Real name Justin Ballantine, he lost his mother at the age of eight due to an alcoholic pharmacist mismeasuring medicine his mother needed.
+Justin would later use all the money he had to buy a telescope so that he could stargaze and imagine a better life among the stars.
 Soon afterward, his father turned to alcoholism himself and became abusive.
 He threatened to beat him with his telescope, but lost his balance and fell to his death, which led Justin to see the importance of balance.

 Libra is a secret founder of the Injustice Gang, given control by a mysterious benefactor.
-He constructs an unusual device, the Transmortifier, that can steal half the power or energy of a given person.
-When Libra attempts to absorb the power of the universe, the Transmortifier backfires and destroys his body.
-DeSaad later reconstructs Libra's body, after which he pledges loyalty to Darkseid.
+He constructs an unusual device, the Transmortifier, which allows him to steal half the power and energy of its target.
+Libra attempts to spread the Transmortifier's effect across the universe, hoping to gain cosmic power.
+Instead, Libra is absorbed into the universe itself, effectively disintegrating him and spreading his essence across the cosmos.
+He is resurrected by DeSaad and promises eternal loyalty to Darkseid.

-Libra returns in Final Crisis, where he controls an army of super-villains and threatens the multiverse.
+Libra returns in Final Crisis controlling an army of super-villains and threatening the entire multiverse.
 He kills Martian Manhunter, who states that he is destined to fail.
+To prove his claims to Lex Luthor when he requests to draw Superman to him, Libra sends Clayface to bomb the Daily Planet building, injuring Lois Lane.
+Libra gives Human Flame a new base at the former swamp headquarters of the Legion of Doom and then gives him a new upgraded outfit.
+When Libra shoves a helmet on Human Flame, he is transformed into a mindless slave to the Anti-Life Equation.
+Libra then reveals himself as a prophet of Darkseid.

-Lex Luthor tries to kill Libra, having concluded that Libra's effectiveness makes him too dangerous to be left alive, but Libra instead surrounds him with Justifiers.
-He offers Luthor a choice to either swear allegiance to Darkseid or become a slave.
-Luthor blasts Libra, seemingly killing him, though he later resurfaces.
+Lex Luthor tries to kill Libra, having concluded that Libra's effectiveness makes him too dangerous to be left alive, but Libra surrounds Luthor with Justifiers.
+He offers Luthor a choice to either swear an oath to Darkseid or become a mindless slave.
+Luthor is revealed to have been a mole working with a resistance against Darkseid and kills Libra.

+Libra returns in Final Crisis: Rogues' Revenge, where he learns that the Rogues declined membership into his Secret Society.
+Many times and in many ways he attempts to recruit them, including threats against their families and revealing that Barry Allen had returned from the dead, but failed.
+As they walk away, Libra shouts that evil will win.

 In other media

 Equinox, a character inspired by Libra, appears in Batman: The Brave and the Bold, voiced by Oded Fehr.
 He is an orphan raised by the Lords of Chaos and Order, who granted him godlike powers and tasked him with maintaining balance between good and evil.
 However, Equinox was overwhelmed by this and went rogue to pursue his own sense of balance.
-This brought him into multiple confrontations with Batman, and thus as of the end of the series, Equinox's consciousness now exists as eleven fragments, each embodying a single part of his mind, and scattered throughout space and time.
+This brought him into multiple confrontations with Batman that culminate in Equinox's consciousness being scattered throughout space and time.